Zotigh/FoodRandom/README.md

 * Custom drawables in the standard android icon format
 * Automated testing that tests a Dao as well as basic app functionality.

-# User Stories
-### AS A/AN...
-I WANT TO...
-SO THAT...
- * As a (User) I want to (Have a system that can take what I like and make a random decision) so that (I dont have to decide what to make for a meal.)
- * As a (User) I want to (Be able to have something that will contour to my dietary restrictions) so that (I dont have to worry.)

 # Current State
  * This app is semi usable with out an internet connection as the user can save a recipe they are interested in.
  * At the time of this there are no bugs I am aware of.
 There are however a couple things that I given more time